-IFRS 7.39, B11, Insights 7.10.650.80
+IFRS 739, B11, Insights 7.10.650.80 a.
+The Group has disclosed a contractual maturity analysis for its financial liabilities, which is the minimum disclosure under IFRS 7 in respect of liquidity risk.
+Because IFRS 7 does not mandate the number of time bands to be used in the analysis, the Group has applied judgement to determine an appropriate number of time bands.
 Insights 7.10.650.70 b.
 The Group has included both the interest and principal cash flows in the analysis.
 In our view, this best represents the liquidity risk being faced by the Group.

-Insights 7.10.650.30 • In our view, the maturity analysis should include all derivative financial liabilities, but contractual maturities only are required for those essential for an understanding of the timing of the cash flows.
+Insights 7.10.650.30 c.
+In our view, the maturity analysis should include all derivative financial liabilities, but contractual maturities only are required for those essential for an understanding of the timing of the cash flows.